andrewgms2005/github-git/README.md

-# Repositório remoto
+# Repositório remoto depois do clone

-*Descrição inserida no repositorio antes do clone.*
+*Descrição inserida no repositorio depois do clone.*